 11.6 Visualizing three or more variables

-There are many many ways to visualize additional variables in a plot and further explore your data.
-We can use ggplot’s colour, shape, size, transparency (“alpha”), and fill aesthetics, as well as “facets”.
+There are many ways to visualize additional variables in a plot and further explore your data.
+For that, we can use ggplot2’s colour, shape, size, transparency (“alpha”), and fill aesthetics, as well as “facets”.
 Faceting in ggplot2 is a way of splitting the plot up into multiple plots when the underlying aesthetics are the same or similar.
 In this section, we’ll be covering many of these capabilities in ggplot2.

 The most common and “prettiest” way of adding a third variable is by using colour.

-Let’s try to answer a few questions, to visualize some examples.
+Let’s try to answer a few of the questions below, to visualize some of these features.

 First, create a new header called